 Sometimes it is easier for people to understand how things get twisted through specific example or by listening to a conversation between competing interests.
 If you click the image to the right you will go to an interview with KNPR after the court ruled on conduct issues at Owyhee.
 We were notified at the last minute that Pete Goicoechea (Republican member of the NV state Senate and long time grazing permit holder in the Diamond Complex) would be the “opposition” speaker.
 The conversation deteriorated into a “cow v horse” typical twist and Pete using the platform to push for a removal in his area, hundreds of miles from Owyhee.
 A “negotiated number” is not a scientific equation.
 Leigh made assertions that Pete denied, but were held up by the NAS just months after this interview.
-(We are also aware that currently another wild horse org is using footage of this roundup as if it just happened.
-We are aware of a lot of things).

 In June of 2013 the NAS review was released and confirmed all of the allegations in the underlying complaint against the sheer lack of data to support the decision.
 The Judge allowed the complaint to be amended to include the NAS findings and we filed additional briefs as the BLM attempted to move forward and remove more horses from one of the HMAs in the complex.
 The BLM cancelled the removal in that HMA (you can read about how litigation moved forward here).

 WHE had multiple other actions active in federal court at that time including the First Amendment case that had already won substantive rulings.
 The Ninth Circuit had ordered us into mediation with the BLM.
 We had other litigation active, and winning, against conduct issues at roundups.